Vegan Zucchini Meatball Sub

 Vegan Blue Bread Dough Directions

-Add the salt, yogurt, and optional wilton sky blue gel color and mix more.
+Add 1 ½ tablespoons (24g) of vegan yogurt.
+If you’re using gel coloring or liquid food coloring, mix it into the yogurt first.
+I use wilton sky blue gel color for the ones in these pictures.
 You can check out my list of vegan food coloring for other bread-coloring options.

 Shape into 4 rolls and place onto a baking stone or parchment paper covered baking sheets.
 You can use utensils or foil or whatever you have to keep them from spreading too much while they rise.

-Cover with a kitchen towel.
+Cover with a kitchen towel or a piece of cling wrap.
 Let rise for 45-60 minutes.
-If your house is colder than 80º, you may need to set the bowl on the stove while your oven heats up.
-I’ve also set dough on top of my clothes dryer while it was running.
+If your house is colder than 80º, you may need to set it on the stove while your oven heats up.
+Or set it in the sun if you don’t have a range.

 Heat your oven to 360º.